Convert ODT to TEX

 Google Docs: Full support

-TeXstudio: Full LaTeX editor
+TeXstudio: Full LaTeX IDE

 Overleaf: Online LaTeX editor

-TeX Live: Complete LaTeX distribution
+TeX Live: Complete distribution

-MiKTeX: LaTeX distribution (Windows)
+MiKTeX: Distribution (Windows)

 Why Convert ODT to TEX?

-TEX (pronounced "tech") is a typesetting system created by Donald Knuth in 1978, with LaTeX being the most popular macro package built on top of it.
-The .tex extension is used for both TeX and LaTeX source files.
-LaTeX provides high-quality typesetting for technical and scientific documents, with particular strength in mathematical formulas, cross-referencing, and bibliography management.
+TEX (pronounced "tech") is a typesetting system created by Donald Knuth at Stanford University in 1978, with LaTeX being the most popular macro package built on top of it by Leslie Lamport in 1984.
+The .tex extension is used for LaTeX source files.
+LaTeX provides unmatched quality for technical and scientific documents, with particular strength in mathematical formulas, automated cross-referencing, and bibliography management through BibTeX and biblatex.

 Key Benefits of Converting ODT to TEX: